Upcoming Virtual Information Sessions:

 Career Opportunities for Graduates

-MPP graduates can expect to secure employment with federal, state, and local governments; educational institutions, nonprofit organizations, and private corporations.
-The types of positions that MPP graduates obtain include:
+Graduates can expect to secure employment with federal, state and local governments; educational institutions, nonprofit organizations and private corporations.
+The types of positions that graduates obtain include:

 - Policy Analysts

 - Financial Advisor